 Enrol or continue

 Many medical professionals are active on social media.
 When used properly, social media can be an excellent way to interact with colleagues.
-Unfortunately mistakes can happen (inappropriate comments or photos) and these could damage your reputation.
+But unfortunately, mistakes can happen (such as inappropriate comments or photos) that could damage your reputation.

-This e-learning includes fictional scenarios that are based on common queries and concerns we receive from members.
-It can help you to use social media in a way that will limit its damaging pitfalls and covers:
+This e-learning includes fictional scenarios based on common queries and concerns we receive from members.
+It can help you to use social media in a way that will limit its damaging pitfalls.
+We cover:

-This course can help medical professionals and medical students maximise the benefits of using social media and appreciate its pitfalls whilst continuing to meet ethical and legal obligations.
+This course can help medical professionals and medical students maximise the benefits of using social media and appreciate its pitfalls while continuing to meet ethical and legal obligations.

 By the end of this course you should: